 In 2012, we began a Sponsorship Program to help older children obtain a high school education and vocational training.
 Over 120 kids are currently sponsored, and that number is growing.

-We plan to launch a children’s medical clinic to serve the Kamuli District in 2018.
+In 2018 UOF launched Kasozi Children’s Medical Clinic to serve the Kamuli District.
 Our mission is to successfully raise Ugandan children who can positively impact their country.
 First, they must survive childhood.